cunytv/UncoveringCUNYTV/README.md

  <hr>

-* When a cassette tapes turns into a lightning bolt, 32 tapes have been digitized, captioned, ingested, and made accessible!
+* When a cassette tapes turns into a lightning bolt, 32 tapes have been digitized.
+"Caption corrected" means auto-captioned subrip files were manually reviewed and corrected by a human.
+Stats are pulled from the CLIR TRANSFER LOG in Airtable: https://airtable.com/appx1LX5xKBtLqJk9/tblKFLZDSaayGTzuB/viwbgcK68SbHSqnAw?blocks=hide